AmpersandJS/ampersand-dom-bindings/README.md

     // or a yes/no case
     yes: 'data-is-awesome',
     no: 'data-is-not-awesome'
-    // if you need opposite interpretation
+    // if you need inverse interpretation
-    opposite: true
+    invert: true
 }
 ```